 The ability to teach - Recognition of professional activities in adult education

-Instructors, lecturers, trainers - in other words educators - contribute greatly to the quality and success of continuing education programmes.
+Teachers and trainers in adult and continuing education contribute greatly to the quality and success of continuing education programmes.
 At present, universal standards for the ability to teach in the field of adult education do not exist.
 In addition, professional teaching activities receive little recognition.
-The research and development project GRETA aims at creating a basis for cross-institutional recognition processes for the competences of adult and continuing educators, which is a big step towards professionalization in this educational field.
+The research and development project GRETA aims at creating a basis for cross-institutional recognition processes for the competences of teachers and trainers in adult and continuing education, which is a big step towards professionalization in this educational field.

 Which issues does GRETA cover?